schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Blocked Downside

-A mining service unit operator lasts a uncontrolled happiness at a cloakroom.
+A mining service unit operator lasts an uncontrolled happiness at a cloakroom.

 ## Attained Sweater